sanjosh/csdocs/general/design_doc.md

 # Clearly bring out the differences in the alternative solutions

 Sometimes it is not clear why one option is different or better than the other.
-Why is SQS better than Kinesis, or Lambda better than DJS ?
+Why is SQS better than Kinesis, or Lambda better than X ?
 Clearly highlight the distinction.

 # Flesh out the Assertion

 For example, saying this option has “less maintenance” or “lower latency” is a maxim that cannot be verified.
 Describe why you think so.
-Cite some benchmark, sage post, email list posting, internal link to explain.
+Cite some benchmark, posting, link to explain.

 # Diagrams